rameshsinghit/rameshsinghit/README.md

 **Application Support Engineer | Linux & SQL Specialist | Automation Enthusiast**

-I am an Application Support Engineer with over 3.5 years of experience in managing high-availability production environments. [cite_start]I specialize in Linux/Unix administration, SQL-based troubleshooting, and Incident Management following the ITIL framework[cite: 5]. [cite_start]I have a proven track record of maintaining 98%+ SLA compliance for critical P1/P2 incidents.
+I am an Application Support Engineer with over 3.5 years of experience in managing high-availability production environments.I specialize in Linux/Unix administration, SQL-based troubleshooting, and Incident Management following the ITIL framework.
+I have a proven track record of maintaining 98%+ SLA compliance for critical P1/P2 incidents.

 ---